 FOR IMMEDIATE RELEASE Feb.
 21, 2012

-The investigation was conducted by the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).
-Assistant United States Attorney Gregory McVey is in charge of the prosecution.
+The investigation was conducted by the United States Postal Inspection Service and the United States Secret Service.
+Assistant United States Attorney Erik Goes handled the prosecution.

 # # #